maconcg/gambit/doc/rrg/README.md

 The pristine source serves as a point of reference, making it possible to understand how the customized version might differ from the upstream's expectations.
 And when the upstream's newest release breaks a customization that depends on undocumented behavior, the pristine source provides an obvious starting point for troubleshooting.

 In our scenario, the closest thing to a pristine source is more like a “pristine artifact”.
-It's the output of running `texi2any` directly on `gambit.txi`, produced by `make gambit-pristine.html`.
-Significant customizations are applied as discrete steps and have standalone `make` targets:
+It's the output of running `texi2any` directly on `gambit-pristine.txi`.
-  - `gambit-parens.html`: parenthesized procedure signatures
-  - `gambit-css.html`: custom CSS
-  - `gambit-css-parens`: CSS + parenthesization
-  - `gambit-css-color.html`: CSS + extra colors
-  - `gambit-css-color-parens.html`: CSS + extra colors + parenthesization
-  - `gambit.html`: another name for `gambit-css-color-parens.html`

-The introspectible build process should make it easier to eventually replace the shell scripts that generate sed scripts that generate Texinfo files.

 ### Avoid manual touch-ups.
 To meaningfully be described as a “reproducible build”, the published documentation can't be the product of esoteric fiddling that occurs before or after `make` is executed.